 There are plenty of retention marketing strategies.
 A few to consider for your healthcare practice include:

-Healthcare providers can use a blog to meaningfully engage patients and gently push them to take action.
+Healthcare providers can use a blog as one of their customer retention marketing strategies to meaningfully engage patients and gently push them to take action.
 You can write blog posts that emphasize the importance of certain annual tests, immunizations, and checkups.
 A dentist, for example, might want to share with patients the precise risks of delaying twice-annual dental cleanings.
 OB-GYNs might want to write about why a pap smear is needed every three years.

 If you don’t have a robust patient email list, then consider eye-catching postcards sent via USPS.
 Though direct mail is not as cost effective as email, your patients could enjoy receiving snail mail every now and then.